Preclinical Models of Asthma

 Asthma is a chronic inflammatory disorder of the airway characterized by variable airflow obstruction, airway hyperresponsiveness (AHR) and airway inflammation.
 The main clinical symptoms of asthma are shortness of breath, wheezing, coughing, and increased mucus secretions upon exposure to allergens.
 The pathogenesis of asthma is caused by complex interactions between genetic, epigenetic, and environmental factors.
 Pathologic changes are mediated by several types of airway cells and immune cells, including airway epithelial cells, eosinophils, and T cell subsets.
 In particular, Th2 cells have been thought to predominate in high eosinophilic asthma, which is characterized by increased levels of IL-4, IL-5, and IL-13.

-Biocytogen provides a robust and validated ovalbumin-induced asthma model.
-Mice are sensitized by multiple intraperitoneal injections of ovalbumin and then challenged by inhalation of aerosolized ovalbumin.
-In the ovalbumin-induced asthma model, IgE and eosinophil levels are higher, while histologic staining shows increased airway mucus and inflammatory leukocyte infiltration.
+Biocytogen provides robust and validated asthma models that can be induced by various means.
+In our OVA model, mice are sensitized by multiple intraperitoneal injections of ovalbumin and then challenged by inhalation of aerosolized ovalbumin.
+The HDM (house dust mite) and alternaria-induced asthma models involves intranasal challenges spanning a period of 4 weeks.
+Induction by these means results in increased IgE and eosinophil levels, while histologic staining shows increased airway mucus and inflammatory leukocyte infiltration.

-For testing novel therapies targeting anti-human Th2 cytokines implicated in asthma, Biocytogen’s humanized cytokine models can be treated with ovalbumin to induce asthma.
-In particular, we validated the ovalbumin-induced asthma model in B-hIL4/IL4RA mice.
-In this model, human IL-4 and IL-4 receptor (IL-4RA) replaces their mouse counterpart via genomic knock-in.
-B-hIL4/IL4RA mice thus allow direct testing of asthma therapeutics targeting human IL-4 pathway in mice.
+For testing novel therapies targeting anti-human Th2 cytokines implicated in asthma, Biocytogen’s humanized cytokine models can be treated to induce asthma.
+In particular, we validated the ovalbumin model in B-hTSLP/hTSLPR mice, and the HDM asthma model in B-hIL4/IL4RA mice.
+In these models, human cytokines and receptors replace their mouse counterparts via genomic knock-in.
+These mice thus allow direct testing of asthma therapeutics targeting the human IL-4 and/or TSLP pathway in mice.

-Upon ovalbumin sensitization and challenge, B-hIL4/hIL4RA mice showed a considerable increase of infiltration of leukocytes including eosinophils and neutrophils.
+Upon ovalbumin sensitization and challenge, mice showed a considerable increase of infiltration of leukocytes including eosinophils.
 This represented a clear allergic phenotype at day 26 in BALF when compared with mice not sensitized or challenged.